Waldemar Haffkine: Anti-cholera vaccine

 At the time, one of the five great cholera pandemics of the 19th century ravaged Asia and Europe.
 Even though Robert Koch discovered Vibrio cholerae in 1883, the medical science at that time did not consider it a sole cause of the disease.
 This view was supported by experiments by several biologists, notably Jaume Ferran i Clua in Spain.

 Haffkine focused his research on developing a cholera vaccine, and produced an attenuated form of the bacterium.
 Risking his own life, on 18 July 1892, Haffkine performed the first human test on himself and reported his findings on 30 July to the Biological Society.
 Even though his discovery caused an enthusiastic stir in the press, it was not widely accepted by his senior colleagues, including both Mechnikov and Pasteur, nor by European official medical establishment in France, Germany and Russia.

-Haffkine considered India, where hundreds of thousands died from ongoing epidemics, as the best place to test his vaccine.
+Haffkine considered India, where hundreds of thousands died from the ongoing pandemic, as the best place to test his vaccine.
 Through the influence of the Marquis of Dufferin and Ava, who was in Paris as the British ambassador, he was allowed to demonstrate his ideas in England.
-He proceeded to India in 1893 and established a laboratory at Byculla in 1896, which moved to Parel and was later called the Haffkine Institute.
-Haffkine worked on the plague and by 1902–03 half a million were inoculated but on 30 October 1902, 19 people died from tetanus out of 107 inoculated at Mulkowal.
-This "Mulkowal disaster" led to an enquiry.
-He was briefly suspended but reappointed director of the Biological Laboratory in Calcutta.
-He retired in 1915 and suffering from malaria, had to return to France.
+He proceeded to India in 1893 where he conducted large-scale trials of his vaccine.

+He contracted malaria in the fall of 1895, traveled to England to recuperate, and returned to India in 1896.